Home » Course » Sides

 We are seriously loving these freeze-dried herbs.
 They are fresh, made with the finest quality, and packed with amazing flavors.

-They cannot be more perfect on these Idaho® fingerling potatoes.
 No marinating required.
 Just toss potatoes in herbs, olive oil, salt and black pepper, and voila!
 Best tasting potatoes ever!

 So easy.
 So tasty.
 So perfect.

-And because we like to be extra…and have an affinity for complex flavors, we then top potatoes with the most tasty sauce that is zesty, sweet, savory and yes, with a ton of bacon pieces in it.
+And because we like to be extra…and have an affinity for complex flavors, we then top grilled fingerling potatoes with the most tasty sauce that is zesty, sweet, savory and yes, with a ton of bacon pieces in it.

 Because we love bacon and they take this dish up five notches…and also has the superpower to make this world a better place.